-- 1. To demonstrate that infecting 6 volunteers with a new P. vivax infected blood bank is safe and effective, and to determine what dose of blood is needed to reliably lead to an infection. - 2.
+- 1. To demonstrate that infecting healthy volunteers with a new P. vivax infected blood bank is safe and effective. - 2.
 To measure the growth of the P. vivax parasite growth in the blood over time after the first, second and third infection. - 3.
-To analyse the body's immune responses to the first, second and third infection.
+To analyse the body's immune responses to the first, second and third infection. - 4.
+To see whether the P. vivax parasites in the blood of the infected volunteers can be taken up by mosquitoes.
+This is a secondary aim and will only take place if suitable laboratory-reared mosquito vectors are available